-You have probably been part of a traditional service review at some point.
-Did you ever feel that people weren’t listened to, weren’t involved in the process or didn’t feel part of it?
+During a traditional service review, have you ever feel that people weren’t listened to, weren’t involved in the process or didn’t feel part of it?
 A Person-Centred Review is a different way of doing things, that puts the person at the heart of the review.